TDS Telecom Internet in New Mexico at a Glance

 TDS Telecom Coverage in New Mexico

-TDS Telecom's New Mexico footprint centers on the Rio Grande Valley, high desert mesas, and southern plains, with the strongest fiber presence in and around Albuquerque, Las Cruces, and Santa Fe.
+TDS Telecom's New Mexico footprint centers on the Rio Grande Valley, high desert mesas.
+Southern plains, with the strongest fiber presence in and around Albuquerque, Las Cruces, and Santa Fe.
 The company's network reaches portions of Bernalillo County, Dona Ana County, and Santa Fe County, covering both incorporated cities and unincorporated census-designated places.
-Rural subscribers in areas affected by vast open desert, tribal lands, and isolated rural communities may find DSL as the primary TDS option until fiber buildout reaches their neighborhood.
+Rural subscribers in areas affected by vast open desert, tribal lands.
+Isolated rural communities may find DSL as the primary TDS option until fiber buildout reaches their neighborhood.

 TDS continues to expand its fiber network in New Mexico, prioritizing communities where existing broadband options are limited.
 The company participates in federal RDOF (Rural Digital Opportunity Fund) and state-level grant programs to accelerate deployment in underserved portions of the state.
 Residents of Rio Rancho and Roswell should check TDS availability online, as coverage areas update regularly with new fiber construction milestones.